 As you need new clothes you will work with your staff who will assist you in getting the clothing that you need.
-Also our staff is putting together a packing list for new arrivals to help you and your family decide what to bring.
+We also provide a packing list for new arrivals to help you and your family decide what to bring.
 Ask your Case Manager for more details.